How Supportive Housing Uplifts Families in Crisis

-The KFT approach is starting to catch on, and the federal demonstration will likely help to advance it.
+The KFT approach is catching on, and the demonstration findings will likely help to advance it.
 In addition to the five demonstration sites, New Jersey and New Mexico have used the results of the pilot program to design similar programs.
-Recently, California launched a $10 million KFT-inspired program and evaluation as it overhauls its child welfare system.
+California has launched a $10 million KFT-inspired program and evaluation.

 No child should have to grow up traumatized and abused, forced to fend for herself in a system that doesn’t recognize her strengths.